nikkijuk/PlainRssReader/README.md

 # Repository

-Instead of having private GitLab repository I've decided to go with public Github account to share my experience with larger community.

 Repositorys docs directory contains resources which accompany this documentation, otherwise repository contains solely application artifacts.

 # Architectural requirements

-Requirements for apps architecture and structure are
+Requirements for apps architecture and structure were

 ```
 - Interact with at least one remotely-hosted web service over the network via HTTP.